 Emergency Medical Services for Children (EMSC)

 Emergency Medical Services for Children (EMSC) maintains an extensive online library of material that you can use during EMS Week and throughout the year to promote emergency medical services for children.
-Check out the EMSC Products and Resources link here for fact sheets in English and Spanish on topics such as bicycle safety, transporting children in an ambulance, family centered care, injury prevention, school bus safety and other important topics.
+Check out the EMSC Products and Resources for fact sheets in English and Spanish on topics such as bicycle safety, transporting children in an ambulance, family-centered care, injury prevention, school bus safety, and other important topics.

-PSAs are great opportunities for you to communicate a messag about EMS Week to those who listen to radio, watch television news or read newspapers.
+PSAs are great opportunities for you to communicate a message about EMS Week to those who listen to the radio, watch television news or read newspapers.
 A PSA allows for you to distribute a positive and credible message about EMS Week.